Cambridge Net Zero Action Plan

 Action 3.1 Next Steps, Challenges, and Opportunities

-Next Steps: The city will release a request for quotes to procure services from a consultant for design of a geothermal feasibility study.
-This study will provide the city with a pathway for the implementation of a pilot planning program.
+Next Steps: Staff will continue to work with the consultant procured for the Thermal Energy Network study.
+This study will provide the City with a pathway for the implementation of a pilot program.

 Challenges: Data for this action is primarily informed by the mechanical permit database.
-Permit data can be cumbersome to analyze and often contains gaps, missing or incomplete data, and is usually in some state of flux as permitted work can span fiscal years.
+This comes with challenges related to timing as permitted work can take many months to years to complete.
 Staff work continuously with other city departments, program administrators, and the contractor and developer community to improve and educate about permitting processes.
+Challenges related to the thermal energy network project have already started to become clear, such as the availability of space in the dense urban environment of Cambridge for large borefields.

-Opportunities: Over the coming year, the geothermal demonstration study will provide insight and highlight opportunities for a connected geothermal project in Cambridge.
+Opportunities: Over the coming year, the geothermal demonstration study will continue to provide meaningful insight about potential opportunities for a connected thermal energy network project in Cambridge.
 This could lay the groundwork for establishing more geothermal systems throughout the city that would provide more efficient, low-carbon heating and cooling.

 On Track